CyVerse-learning-materials/foss/software_essentials/commandline.rst

     This is was just a brief summary of how to use the command line.
     There is much, much more you can do.

-For more information check out the `Software Caprentry Shell Lesson<https://swcarpentry.github.io/shell-novice/>`_ page.
+For more information check out the |The Carpentries Shell| page.
 This lesson uses the folder `data-shell` which is already in your Jupyter Lab instance.
 Work through these lessons on your own or in groups as homework.